 Start-up visas for international students

 Solent University is an endorsing institution under the Home Office’s Start-up visa route.
 This replaced Tier 1 (Graduate Entrepreneur) in April 2019.
-The Start-up visa is for Solent University graduates who demonstrate entrepreneurial potential and wish to start a business in the UK.
+The Start-up visa is for Solent University graduates who have graduated within the last 12 months, demonstrate entrepreneurial potential and wish to start a business in the UK.

 The University aims to support international students who wish to stay in the UK to develop their ideas into sustainable UK-based businesses.
 This is limited to five students per year between 1 April and 31 March.

-To be endorsed you must have successfully completed* a degree-level qualification (BA (Hons), MA, PhD, etc) from Solent University.
+To be endorsed you must have successfully completed* a degree-level qualification (BA (Hons), MA, PhD, etc) from Solent University within the last 12 months.

 - If endorsed, you must spend the majority of your working time on developing the business idea in the UK.